Letarged/backupDIP/README.md

 * **`'_abort_regular_run'`** - If present, the execution of the docker image won't take place.
 The value doesn't matter since it is not evaluated whatsoever.

-You can add any number of other keys if you find it useful, it won't cause any conflicts.
+You can add any number of other keys if you find it useful (and use it through the 4th argument of the "additional" function.
+It won't cause any conflicts.

 #### An entry in `run.cfg`   file
 Looks like this: